-PURPOSE: The primary purpose for providing the requested information on this petition is to petition USCIS for an alien to temporarily enter the United States as an H-2A nonimmigrant worker.
-An employer, including an association of U.S. agricultural producers named as a joint employer on the temporary labor certification accompanying the petition, (or agent, where applicable) will also use this form to request an extension of stay of an H-2A nonimmigrant worker or to change the status of an alien currently in the United States as a nonimmigrant to H-2A.
+PURPOSE: The primary purpose for providing the requested information on this form is to petition USCIS for an individual to temporarily enter the United States as an H-2B nonimmigrant worker.
+An employer (or agent, where applicable) will also use this form to request an extension of stay of an H-2B nonimmigrant worker or to change the status of an individual currently in the United States as a nonimmigrant to H-2B.
 DHS uses the information you provide to grant or deny the immigration benefit you are seeking.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, including your Social Security number (if applicable), and any requested evidence, may delay a final decision or result in denial of your petition.
+However, failure to provide the requested information, including your Social Security number (if applicable), and any requested evidence, may delay a final decision or result in a rejection or denial of your petition.

 ROUTINE USES: DHS may share the information you provide on this petition and any additional requested evidence with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS/ICE/CBP-001 Alien File, Index, and National File Tracking System, DHS/USCIS-007 Benefits Information System, and DHS/USCIS-018 Immigration Biometric and Background Check] and the published privacy impact assessment [DHS/USCIS/PIA-016(a) Computer Linked Application Information Management System and Associated Systems], which you can find at www.dhs.gov/privacy.
+DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS/ICE/CBP-001 Alien File, Index, and National File Tracking System, DHS/USCIS-007 Benefits Information System, and DHS/USCIS-018 Immigration Biometric and Background Check] and the published privacy impact assessments [DHS/USCIS/PIA-003 Integrated Digitization Document Management Program, DHS/USCIS/PIA-016(a) Computer Linked Application Information Management System, and DHS/USCIS/PIA-061 Benefit Request Intake Process], which you can find at www.dhs.gov/privacy.
 DHS may also share this information, as appropriate, for law enforcement purposes or in the interest of national security.